Faculty of Agricultural and Food Sciences

 Peter Frohlich:

-Hello and welcome to the Extraordinary Students Doing Extraordinary Research podcast.
-This podcast explores how students at the University of Manitoba are contributing to research that enhances the sustainability of fruit production in the province and beyond.
-My name is Peter Frohlich and I'm the research Development Coordinator for the National Center for Livestock and the Environment, located right here at the University of Manitoba.
-Today I am joined by Madeleine Dupuis, who is working on her Master's of Science degree in Entomology.
-Madeleine is also one of several students who are recipients of research funding through the RBC Scholars in Sustainable Agriculture Program.
-This program in its first year at the University of Manitoba, provides opportunities for students to carry out research and receive hands-on training at the University of Manitoba State-of-the-Art, Livestock and Cropping facilities.
-This includes school facilities on campus, places like the GlenLea Research station just south of Winnipeg, and the Ian N Morrison Research Farm in Carmen.
-I must also add Madeleine is working with Dr. Kateryn Rochon, who is an associate professor at the Department of Entomology.
-Welcome Madeleine.
-Before we discuss entomology and arthropod pests in egg laying hens, please tell us a bit about yourself and how did you get interested in this area of study?
+Hello and welcome to the Extraordinary Students Doing Extraordinary Research podcasts.
+This podcast explores how students at the University of Manitoba are contributing to research that enhances the sustainability of food production in the province and beyond.
+My name is Peter Frohlich.
+I am the research development coordinator for the National Center for Livestock and the Environment, located right here at the Fort Gary Campus at the University of Manitoba.
+Today I am joined by Rachel Teller , who is working on her degree in agroecology.
+I must also add that Rachel is working with Dr. Martin Entz, who is a professor at the Department of Plant Science.
+Dr. Entz and team explore agroecology, organic farming, natural systems , agriculture, crop, livestock integration, and much, much more.
+Welcome, Rachel.
+Before we discuss weeds and perennial crops and agroecology, please tell us a little bit about yourself.

 Peter Frohlich: